Kyle Dudley

 M. Kyle Dudley (born November 6, 1991) is an American professional stock car racing driver.
-He currently competes in the zMAX CARS Tour, driving the No. 4D Chevrolet for DT Racing.
+He currently competes in the IHRA Stock Car Series, driving the No. 4 Chevrolet for DT Racing.

 Dudley has also competed in the Virginia Late Model Triple Crown Series, the Dirty Dozen Series, and the NASCAR Weekly Series, and is a multiple-time track champion at Franklin County Speedway, as well as a former track campion at Motor Mile Speedway.

 Motorsports results

 CARS Late Model Stock Car Tour

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led. ** – All laps led.)